 There are a total of 16 convenience stores.
 Instead of advertising in all 16 stores, I've only advertised in one retail store per city to keep a more fair comparison.
 With this strategy, we've only made $205 million in revenue.

 As you can see, there is a huge difference in retail store strategies.
 We have produced over five times more revenue using the dedicated supermarkets than we have with the multi-product convenience stores.

 In a different game scenario, I also tested selling fruit snacks in supermarkets vs. discount megastores.
 Both identical scenarios have only one store in New York City.
 Both scenarios have two large factories, one attached to each purchase unit.
 I tried to maintain prices to Overall Rating 100.

 My results were about even.

-In another experiment I wonder if the number of residential buildings built affect occupancy growth rates.
+In another experiment, I wondered if the number of residential buildings built affected occupancy growth rates.

-In the first scenario I set up one large apartment building and tracked it's occupancy rate growth over five years.
-In the second identical experiment I set up four large apartment buildings within close proximity and tracked its growth rate.
+In the first scenario, I set up one large apartment building and tracked its occupancy rate growth over five years.
+In the second identical experiment, I set up four large apartment buildings within close proximity and tracked their growth rate.
 Since four large apartment buildings would be a higher supply of rental units, it seems natural for them to fill up more slowly.

 But it turns out not to be the case in this game.
 All four buildings filled in the same amount of time as the single building.